Srihari-001/devexp/README.md

 # devexp

-Tell me about yourself
+**Tell me about yourself:**
 I’m a DevOps Engineer with around 4 years of experience in cloud operations and DevOps.
 I began my career with Accenture, where I worked in a centralized CloudOps team managing cloud provisioning, incident response, and DR drills.
 In 2024, I transitioned to TCS as a DevOps Engineer, where I’m currently leading a critical migration project for a banking client — moving from OpenShift to Standard Chartered Kubernetes Engine (SKE).
 I specialize in tools like Azure DevOps, Docker, Kubernetes, Helm, Terraform, and Azure Cloud.
 I’ve built and optimized CI/CD pipelines, automated infrastructure with Terraform, and enabled secure deployments using HashiCorp Vault integration.
 I’ve also worked on database migrations, Ingress with TLS, and created custom BASH scripts to automate daily tasks.
 I hold AZ-104 and AZ-900 certifications, and I was honored with two “Best People” awards for impactful contributions.
 My future goal is to upskill in AI/ML and integrate those capabilities into intelligent DevOps automation.

-Project:
+**Project:**

 The Notification Hub is a critical microservices-based application responsible for dispatching real-time notifications like OTPs, SMS, push notifications, and soft tokens to millions of users.
 The application is built using Java, containerized via Docker, and deployed on OpenShift in the legacy setup and SKE in the new one using Helm charts and Azure DevOps CI/CD pipelines.
 From an architecture standpoint, we follow a standard ingress → service → pod model.
 External apps connect to NH via Solace message queues — these requests are processed and routed to downstream systems.
 For emails and SMS, we pass messages to the MDIS platform, which then relays them to the SMTP server and telco gateways.
 For push notifications, we integrate with FCM (Android) and APNS (iOS) using a secure proxy for outbound traffic.
 We’ve set up TLS ingress termination, network policies for access control, HPA for autoscaling, and Vault integration for secret management.
 Infra is provisioned through manifest files (compute_mf, firewall_mf, container_mf) and deployed via Azure DevOps.

 1. Migration from OpenShift to SKE & CI/CD Setup in Azure DevOps
     1. What challenges did you face while migrating workloads from OpenShift to SKE?